-Proce- dures Unit or controller Ad- dress setting range Setting method Notes Fac- tory set- ting 1 Indoor unit Main unit IC 01 to 50 Assign the smallest address to the main unit in the group.
-In a system with a sub BC controller, make the settings for the indoor units in the fol- lowing order. (i) Indoor unit to be connected to the main BC controller (ii) Indoor unit to be connected to sub BC controller 1 (iii) Indoor unit to be connected to sub BC controller 2 Make the settings for the indoor units in the way that the formula "(i) < (ii) < (iii)" is true.
-Port number setting is required To perform a group op- eration of indoor units that feature different functions, designate the indoor unit in the group with the greatest number of functions as the main unit.
+Proce- dures Unit or controller Unit or controller Unit or controller Ad- dress Setting method range Setting method Notes Fac- tory set- ting 1 Indoor unit Main unit in the group.
+In a system with a sub BC controller, make the settings for the indoor units in the following order. (i) Indoor unit to be connected to the main B controller (ii) Indoor unit to be connected to sub BC controller 1 (iii) Indoor unit to be connected to sub BC controller 2 Make the settings for the indoor units in the following order.
+In a system with a sub BC controller, make the settings for the indoor units in the following order. (i) Indoor unit to be connected to the main BC controller (ii) Indoor unit to be connected to sub BC controller 1 (iii) Indoor unit to be connected to sub BC Port number setting is required To perform a group op- eration of indoor units that feature different functions, designate the indoor unit in the group with the greatest number of functions as the main unit.
 00 Sub unit Assign sequential numbers starting with the address of the main unit in the same group +1.
-(Main unit address +1, main unit address +2, main unit address +3, etc.) 2 LOSSNAY / LC 01 to 50 Assign an arbitrary but unique address to each of these units after assigning an address to all indoor units.
+(Main unit address +1, main unit address +2, main unit address +3, etc.) 2 LOSSNAY LC LC 01 to 50 Assign an arbitrary but unique address to each of these units after assigning an address to all indoor units.
 None of these addresses may overlap any of the indoor unit addresses.
 00 3 MA remote controller Main remote con- troller MA No set- tings re- quired. - Make the same indoor unit group settings with the system controller as the ones that were made with the MA remote Main Sub remote con- troller MA Sub remote controller Settings to be made with the Sub/ Main switch controller.
-4 OC OS 51 to 100 Assign sequential address to the heat source units in the same refrigerant circuit.
-The heat source units are automatically designated as OC and OS.(Note) To set the address to 100, set the rotary switches to 50.
-If the addresses that is assigned to the main BC controller overlaps any of the 00 5 Auxiliary heat source heat troller (Sub) 51 to 100 Assign an address that equals the sum of the smallest address of the indoor units that are connected to the sub BC controller and 50. addresses that are assigned to the heat source units or to the sub BC controller, use a different, unused address unit BC control- ler (Main) BC OC (or OS if it exists) +1 within the setting range. •The use of a sub BC control- ler requires the connection of a main BC controller.
+4 Heat source unit OC OS 51 to 100 Assign sequential address to the heat source units in the same refrigerant circuit.
+The heat source units are automatically designated as OC and OS.(Note) •To set the address to 100, set the rotary switches to 50. •If the addresses that is as- signed to the main BC con- troller overlaps any of the 00 5 Auxiliary heat source neat ler (Sub) 51 to 100 Assign an address that equals the sum of the smallest address of the indoor units that are connected to the sub BC controller and 50. addresses that are assigned to the heat source units or to the sub BC controller, use a different, unused address unit BC control- ler (Main) BC OC (or OS if it exists) +1 within the setting range. •The use of a sub BC control- ler requires the connection of a main BC controller.

 The heat source units in the same refrigerant circuit are automatically designated as OC and OS.
 They are designated as OC and OS in the descending order of capacity (ascending order of address if the capacities are the same).